 The School did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 75 students sampled, 49 of the student files did not have the proper residency documentation and 2 did not have a birth certificate in their file.
-Of the 49 student files that were missing proper residency documentation:
+Of the 90 students sampled, 4 of the student files did not have the proper residency documentation, 4 did not have a birth certificate in their file and 2 students did not have immunization record documentation in their file.
+Table 4 lists the student file documentation maintained by the School for FY2016, FY2017 and FY2018.